SEO Review of Your Site With Codex: Exact Prompts

-Codex is very good at reading your repo and spotting SEO bugs you would otherwise find six months later in Search Console.
+Codex reads your repo and spots SEO bugs you would otherwise find six months later in Search Console.
 The trick is asking it to check specific things, not “review my SEO.”
-Below are the exact prompts to send, plus the shell scripts that verify what the agent reports.
+Below are the exact prompts to send, plus the shell commands that verify what the agent reports — because agents hallucinate file counts, and a verified worklist beats a confident-sounding summary.

-- Your site has more than 20 pages and you have not done a formal SEO audit.
+• Your site has more than 20 pages and you have never done a formal technical SEO audit.

 Before you start

-dist/build that represents production output. - Codex / Claude Code / similar with file-read access to the repo.
+• Codex (or Claude Code) with file-read access to the repo.

-- Build locally and aim the agent at
+1. Build locally and aim Codex at dist/, not source:

 npm run build